Hazards Analysis, Code Compliance & Procedure Development

 Human Performance (HuP): Nuclear Industry & Chemical Process Safety

-Posted by The Fauske Team on 04.16.15
+Posted by Fauske & Associates on 04.16.15

 Human Performance (HuP) – The Nuclear Plant, Process Safety Industries and BeyondHuman Performance Poster

-By Sara Peters, Fauske & Associates, LLC
+By Sara Peters, Fauske & Associates

 “To err is human” – an adage we have all probably heard at some point in our lives packaged in many different ways.
 It is an all true reality though, as humans we have the potential to make mistakes despite our best efforts.
 Enter the idea of Human Performance (HuP) which is a nuclear industry concept based on developing and implementing behaviors to positively manage situations in a way that enables us to understand why errors occur and mitigate the incidence and severity of those errors.

-At Fauske & Associates, LLC (FAI), we have always had a solid safety culture balanced with a commitment to quality.
+At Fauske & Associates (FAI), we have always had a solid safety culture balanced with a commitment to quality.
 Recently however, in keeping with our roots as a provider of nuclear and chemical process safety testing and engineering services as well as being a subsidiary of Westinghouse Electric Company, LLC, we have bolstered these commitments further by adopting a human performance (HuP) way of thinking.

 Per the Westinghouse Human Performance Handbook, Human Performance (HuP) is based on the following five principles that support a strong Nuclear Safety Culture: